mapr-demos/predictive-maintenance/README.md

 Predictive Maintenance requires a cutting edge data platform in order to handle fast streams of  IoT data, with the processing required for on-the-fly feature engineering, and the flexibility required for data science and machine learning.

+## Ingesting Factory IoT Data

 Predictive Maintenance applications rely heavily on ingesting multiple data sources, each with their own format and throughput.
 MapR Streams can ingest data, regardless of format or speed, with standard Kafka and RESTful APIs.

+## Machine Learning on Factory IoT Data

 The "predictive" aspects of Predictive Maintenance applications are usually realized through machine learning.
-However, feature engineering is the most important aspect of machine learning, and it places the high demands on the data layer because the amount of data that IoT data streams generate and the tendency for failures to occur infrequently and without warning means vast amounts of raw time-series data must be stored.
+Feature engineering is often considered the most important aspect of machine learning (as opposed to neural network design, for example).
+Feature engineering places the high demands on the data layer because the amount of data that IoT data streams generate.
+The tendency for failures to occur infrequently and without warning means vast amounts of raw time-series data must be stored.
 Not only must it be stored, but it must also be possible to retroactively update the lagging features necessary in order to label failures for the purposes of supervised machine learning.
 MapR-DB and Spark can work together to provide the capabiltieis required to put machine learning into practice for predictive maintance.

 In summary: